companieshouse/overseas-entities-web/README.md

 3. Make sure test coverage is well above `80%`
 4. Do not disable husky pre checks locally
 5. Use one of the main CH slack channel if you get stuck
-6. Use MVC pattern when adding a new page/endpoint, including validation, authentication and navigation checks all together, otherwise featureflag it.
-Example can be found [here](https://github.com/companieshouse/overseas-entities-web/pull/226)
+6. Use MVC pattern when adding a new page/endpoint, including validation, authentication and navigation checks all together, otherwise featureflag it please.
+Example can be found on the following PR [here](https://github.com/companieshouse/overseas-entities-web/pull/226) and doc description [here](./docs/Project%20Structure%20and%20Code%20Style.md)
 7. **Happy coding**

 ## License